 VET — Venezuelan Standard Time

-UTC-4 with no daylight saving time — check what VET means, where it’s used, and convert it to other time zones.
+See what VET means, where it is used, and how to convert Venezuelan Standard Time to other time zones.

 How to Convert VET to Other Time Zones

-1. Open the VET converter page: Go to https://www.xconvert.com/time-converter/vet-time-zone to load the visual comparison grid with Venezuelan Standard Time (VET) already shown at UTC-4.
-This page is useful when you need to line up working hours for a call with contacts in Venezuela, check a customer support handoff, or compare VET against North American or European business hours without manually counting offsets.
+Open the VET converter page: Go to https://www.xconvert.com/time-converter/vet-time-zone to open the visual comparison grid with Venezuelan Standard Time (VET) already loaded.
+This is useful when you need to line up a support call, vendor meeting, or remote project handoff against a fixed UTC-4 schedule without manually counting hours.

-4. Export and share the result: After selecting the range, use the export options shown by the tool: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially useful if you are scheduling a regional sales call, sending a calendar invite to a distributed team, or sharing a link so each participant sees the meeting translated into their own local time automatically.
+Export and share the result: Once a time range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially practical when you want everyone on a distributed team to receive the same meeting window in their own local time without retyping the schedule.

 About Venezuelan Standard Time (VET)

-VET stands for Venezuelan Standard Time, the standard civil time used in Venezuela.
-Its exact offset is UTC-4:00, which means local time in VET is 4 hours behind Coordinated Universal Time (UTC); when it is 12:00 UTC, it is 8:00 AM in VET.
+VET stands for Venezuelan Standard Time.
+Its exact offset is UTC-4, which means local time in VET is four hours behind Coordinated Universal Time year-round.

 VET and Daylight Saving Time